 In many cases, a team of doctors will work together with the patient to create the best treatment plan.
-Head and neck cancer specialists often form a multidisciplinary team to care for each patient, and an evaluation should be done before any treatment begins.
-The team may include medical oncologists, radiation oncologists, surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery to the head and neck area), dentists, physical therapists, speech pathologists, mental health professionals, nurses, dietitians, and social workers.
-It is crucial that a comprehensive treatment plan is established before treatment begins, and people may need to be seen by several specialists before such a plan can be created.
+Head and neck cancer specialists often form a multidisciplinary team to care for each patient.
+This team may include medical oncologists (doctors who specialize in treating cancer with medication), radiation oncologists (doctors who specialize in giving radiation therapy to treat cancer), surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery to the head and neck area), dentists, physical therapists, speech pathologists, mental health professionals, nurses, dietitians, and social workers.
+It is crucial that a comprehensive treatment plan is established before treatment begins, and people may need to be seen and evaluated by several specialists before such a plan can be created.

 There are three main treatment options for oral and oropharyngeal cancer: surgery, radiation therapy, and chemotherapy.
 One of these therapies, or a combination of them, may be used.
 Descriptions of the most common treatment options for oral and oropharyngeal cancer are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Any surgical procedure should be done with the assistance of frozen section biopsy (a biopsy in which a slice of tissue is immediately frozen to speed the process of examination) of the margins at the time of surgery.
-This will require removal of additional tissue to obtain a margin free of cancer.
-The use of micrographic surgery, which is very frequent in the treatment of skin cancer, can occasionally be utilized for oral cavity tumors, and it is one way to minimize the amount of normal tissue removed.
-This technique is often used with cancer of the lip.
-This technique involves removing the visible tumor, in addition to small fragments of the edge around the area where the tumor existed.
+This will require removal of additional tissue to obtain a margin free of cancer cells.
+The use of micrographic surgery, which is very frequent in the treatment of skin cancer, can occasionally be utilized for oral cavity tumors, and it is one way to minimize the amount of healthy tissue removed.
+This technique is often used with cancer of the lip and involves removing the visible tumor, in addition to small fragments of the edge around the area where the tumor was located.
 Each small fragment is examined under a microscope until all cancer is removed.

 The most common surgical procedures for oral and oropharyngeal cancer include: